Unity-Technologies/com.unity.multiplayer.docs/docs/learn/dealing-with-latency.md

  --- | ---
  Client authority | Less secure.
 More reactive.
 Possible sync issues.
  Action anticipation | More secure.
 Somewhat reactive.
 Possible visual sync issues.
  Prediction | More secure.
 More reactive.
 Correction on sync issues.
-Complex and tantacular.
+Complex and tentacular.
  Server side rewind | More secure.
 More accurate by favoring the attacker.
 Shot behind a wall issue.

 ### Allow low impact client authority

-When designing your feature, keep in mind server authority as the default.
+When designing your feature, keep in mind using server authority as the default.
 Then identify which feature needs reactivity and doesn't have a big impact on security/world consistency.
 User inputs are usually a good example.
 Since users already own their inputs (I own my key press, the server can't tell me "no you haven't pressed the w key") user input data can easily be client driven.
 In FPS games, your look direction can easily be client driven without much impact.
 The client will send to the server its look direction instead of mouse movements.
 Having a correction on where you look would feel weird and security for this has challenges anyway (how do you differentiate an aim bot vs someone flicking their mouse super fast).

 <!-- *NOTE SAM: There's a task to refactor character select so it's client authoritative.
 While reviewing our code we realized char select should probably be client authoritative and it would be a good example for this here. https://unity3d.atlassian.net/browse/GOMPS-414